 When employees feel they are providing value via their everyday tasks, and are trusted for their knowledge, expertise and integrity, they experience a boost in self-worth, motivation and confidence in dealing with more complex issues.

 Proactive assistance is the practice of identifying and resolving customer issues before they become problems.
-Taking the initiative in support processes could increase customer retention rates by 3-5% with consumers generally positive toward proactive service.
+Taking the initiative in support processes when establishing a call center culture, could increase customer retention rates with consumers generally positive toward proactive service.

 Anglian Water in the UK texts and emails their customers to notify them of outages and problems in their local areas, which has dramatically reduced customer calls and saved thousands of pounds in call center costs every year.